 - Get in on the ground floor of a growing environmental advocacy group.

 - Take action on your values: Conservation, preservation, cultural heritage, etc.

 - Work with a dedicated team of professionals from various walks of life.

 - Network and create alliances.

-- Do your part to save one of the last accessible and drinkable spring in the state of MN!
+- Do your part to save one of the last accessible and drinkable spring in the Twin Cities!

 Disclaimer: This site/page/blog is collaboration – not a peer-reviewed journal or a sponsored publication.
 We make no representations as to accuracy, completeness, correctness, suitability, or validity of any information on this site and, are not be liable for any errors, or delays in this information or any losses, injuries, or damages arising from its display or use.
 All information is provided as is.
 It is tl1e reader’s responsibility to verify their own facts.